Five College Guidelines

 Smith Students Studying at the Five Colleges

 Course credit is earned according to the value awarded by the host institution.
-Full-credit courses at Hampshire College and UMass are awarded the equivalent value of similar courses at Smith, normally 4 credits.
-Courses that involve labs will earn credit according to the value of equivalent Smith courses.
+Full-credit courses at Amherst and Hampshire Colleges are awarded the equivalent value of similar courses at Smith, normally 4 credits.

 Five College Supervised Independent Language Program (FCSILP).
 Credit for level I courses is not awarded until completion of levels II or higher.
 Language distribution is not awarded until complete of level IV or higher